-FST 154 Vehicle and Machinery Operations 1-2
+FST 154 Vehicle and Machinery Operations

-The Vehicle and Machinery Operations course is designed to acquaint the student with techniques used in auto extrication.
+Techniques used in auto extrication.
 Familiarization with different classifications/characteristics of vehicles/machines, different tools used in extrication, stabilization of the vehicle/machine, disentanglement of the patient(s), initiating patient care, initiating and terminating the ICS.
 Prerequisites: placement out of ENG 098 and CCS 098; placement into MAT 060.

-FST 210 Hazardous Materials Operations 2-2-3
+FST 210 Hazardous Materials Operations